Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Taylor algebras

 \LinkedImpliesCenter*

-\begin{proof} \lnote{self:if time - erase the arguments proving subdirectness when one actually shows that the relation is central} If left or right center of $R$ is empty we apply Proposition~\ref{prop:linked-implies-central} to $R$ itself, or to $-R$, and the result follows.
+\begin{proof} \hypertarget{ProofProp42}{} If the left or right center of $R$ is empty, we apply Proposition~\ref{prop:linked-implies-central} to $R$ itself, or to $-R$, and the result follows.
 So, let $R$ be central.
 We also assume, without loss of generality, that the left center of $R$ contains the maximal number of elements among central, proper and subdirect relations pp-definable from $R$.